SpartnerNL/laravel-excel-docs/3.1/imports/custom-csv-settings.md

 # Custom CSV Settings

-By default Laravel Excel uses default standards for CSV reading.
+By default Laravel Excel uses the defaults from the config (config/excel.php).
 You can change this by adding the WithCustomCsvSettings interface.

 ```php
 namespace App\Imports;